gara2000/boston_housing_dockerization/README.md

 ./make_predict.sh
 ```

-## Train the model
+## Update the model
-* Use the ```src/train/train.py``` file to add your training code.
+> Use the ```src/train/train.py``` file to add your training code.
+> Use the ```src/train/data.csv``` file to add your data
-* Push to the github repo, this will trigger the .github/workflows/python-train.yml file which will run a CI pipeline to lint the train.py code and train the model automatically
+> Push to the github repo, this will trigger the .github/workflows/python-train.yml file which will run a CI pipeline, the pipeline does the following:
+* Lint the train.py code: this analyzes the train.py code fo find programming errors, bugs, stylistic issues, ...
+* Train the model and update the boston_housing_predition.joblib file, and push it to the repo automatically (make sure that the workflow permissions is set to **Read and write**, otherwise the push to the repo will fail)